joycejoyce/100-days-of-code/log.md

 **Thoughts:** Setting up development environment is always be my weak part.
 Through this practice of publishing npm packages, I'm improving.

+### Day 99: July 13, 2020

+**Today's Progress:** Learn more about mobile-first approach and using border to draw trapezoids and triangulars.

+**Thoughts:** Maybe I could develop a travel app with Jack.